 To learn about water on the property, there are a few different resources you should know about.
-Visit the Montana Department of Natural Resources and Conservation's (DNRC) water right query system http://wr.msl.mt.gov/default.aspx.
+Visit the Montana Department of Natural Resources and Conservation's (DNRC) water right query system wr.msl.mt.gov.
 The data on this site will help ensure that there are documented water rights associated with your land.
-The Montana Bureau of Mines and Geology (http://mbmggwic.mtech.edu/) will allow you to query well log information to obtain well depths, yield, and in some cases, even water quality.
+The Montana Bureau of Mines and Geology (mbmggwic.mtech.edu) will allow you to query well log information to obtain well depths, yield, and in some cases, even water quality.
 Use this tool to evaluate the wells on the property you're looking at and, if there are no wells on your property, use it to learn more about wells on neighboring properties.
 This can help you to determine water quality and quantity for domestic use or to support a livestock watering or irrigation plan.
 Finally, contact the local irrigation district for the property you're considering.
 Each irrigation district in Montana works a little bit differently and the means of drawing water out of the system may even vary dramatically within the same district.
 The irrigation district may also be able to provide you with historical information on production in your area and help you evaluate your parcel.

 It's a good idea to visit with the local Extension agents and USDA office staff in your region.
-Extension and the USDA Natural Resources Conservation Service (NRCS) are great resources for conducting this research and can help you build a more in-depth understanding of the area and specific parcel you're interested in.
-Others may be able to connect you with financial resources, pest and weed management information specific to your area, and a wide array of other information.
+Extension and the USDA Natural Resources Conservation Service (NRCS) are great resources for conducting research and can help you build an in-depth understanding of the area and parcel you're interested in.
+Others may be able to connect you with financial resources, pest and weed management information, and a wide array of other information.
+Before you finalize any plans, be sure to also check with the local planning and zoning departments and other local governmental offices as their regulations may impact you.